-The most common cause of disorders of the muscles of nerves of the throat is
+The most common cause of disorders of the muscles or nerves of the throat is

-In cricopharyngeal incoordination, the upper esophageal sphincter (cricopharyngeal muscle) remains closed, or it opens in an uncoordinated way.
+In cricopharyngeal incoordination, the upper esophageal sphincter (cricopharyngeal muscle) remains closed when swallowing, or it opens in an uncoordinated way.
 An abnormally functioning sphincter may allow food to repeatedly enter the windpipe and lungs, which may lead to recurring lung infections and eventually to chronic lung disease.
 A surgeon can cut the sphincter so that it is permanently relaxed.
-If left untreated, the condition may lead to the formation of a Zenker diverticulum, a pouch that is formed when the lining of the esophagus pushes outward and backward through the cricopharyngeal muscle.
+If left untreated, the condition may lead to the formation of a Zenker diverticulum Zenker diverticula (pharyngeal diverticula) Esophageal diverticula are abnormal pouches or pockets in the esophagus.
+Rarely, they cause swallowing difficulties and regurgitation (the spitting up of food without nausea or forceful contractions... read more , a pouch that is formed when the lining of the esophagus pushes outward and backward through the cricopharyngeal muscle.